 #2 Capitalize On Relevant Trends & Get New Content Ideas

 Over 2 million blog posts are published a day, and businesses are always clamoring for new relevant content ideas.
-By getting in front of a trend, you not only post relevant content, but you give yourself a fighting chance in ranking in the SERPs from the very beginning.
+By getting in front of a trend, you not only post relevant content, but you give yourself a fighting chance in ranking in the search engine results pages (SERPs) from the very beginning.

 But catching a trend wave is not easy.
 The first step is finding a trend that is actually relevant to your business.

 And that’s where basic Google Trends exploration falls short.
 The basic advice is just to check trending content and latch onto clever angles to grab traffic.
-(How many Wordle-themed posts have you seen these past few weeks?)
+(Early 2022 saw a wall of Wordle-focused content.)

 It might be a fun occasional practice, but it's not helpful long-term when you want to build ongoing content that is relevant to your site or business.